superdesk/web-publisher/docs/bundles/SWPContentBundle/usage.rst

     rule[configuration][0][key]: published
     rule[configuration][0][value]: true

-It means that if the above rule's expression matches to an article, it will apply the configuration to article.
-In this case it will publish article.
+It means that if the above rule's expression matches any article, it will apply the configuration to it - in this case it will publish article.